scientific-python/sync-teams-action/README.md

 ## Token

-The script requires a classic token with `org` and `admin` permissions, exported as a `GH_TOKEN` environment variable.
+The script requires a classic token with `repo` and `admin:org` permissions, exported as a `GH_TOKEN` environment variable.

 A token can be created at: